karx/homepage/_posts/2025-09-30-poker-hands-ai-development.md

 ## Part 3: The Gauntlet - A Realistic Look at AI-Assisted Debugging

 No development story is complete without a journey through the gauntlet of debugging, and this project was no exception.
-The idea that an AI co-pilot eliminates bugs is a dangerous myth.[^1] My prompt history tells a more authentic story—one of collaboration, diagnosis, and architectural evolution in the face of failure.
+The idea that an AI co-pilot eliminates bugs is a dangerous myth.[^1] My prompt history tells a more authentic story--one of collaboration, diagnosis, and architectural evolution in the face of failure.

 It started with the dreaded, non-specific error that every developer knows: